belalanaskoura/reel-radar/README.md

   in missing posters from elCinema, then Scene Cinemas, for existing movies that have neither a TMDB nor (in the first script's case) an elCinema poster.
+- `backfill-vox-posters.ts` — the VOX-specific equivalent, for movies
+  discovered only via `scrape-vox` before it had its own poster fallback.
+- `recheck-tmdb-release-dates.ts` — re-checks every already-matched
+  movie's release date against the current elCinema/TMDB fallback chain, a superset of `backfill-movie-release-dates.ts` that also catches a row whose stored TMDB date has since drifted.
+- `cleanup-title-duplicates.ts` — one-time collapse of duplicate `movies`
+  rows created before the TMDB-sync/scraper title-check fix (`find-existing-movie.ts`).
+- `dedupe-slug-race-condition.ts` — one-time cleanup for duplicate
+  placeholder rows created by a scrape-scene check-then-insert race, before the `(branch_id, slug)` unique constraint existed.
 - `cleanup-distributor-filter.ts` — retroactively re-checks the catalog
   against a tightened distributor allowlist.